LTUC/amman-dotnet-401d2/curriculum/projects/ecommerce/sprint-1.md

     - What you will do differently next sprint
 3. Do you need anything from the instructional staff? (these comments are confidential and only shared with instructional staff)

-The instructional staff will review your current master branch in Azure Dev Ops and evaluate you based on the rubric below.
+The instructional staff will review your current main branch in Azure Dev Ops and evaluate you based on the rubric below.

 **Only push to main on sprint check-ins**